EvanCooper9/weather_sms/README.md

 - `alerts` is an array of alert objects

 ####Alerts
-Alerts are stored (in an array key-value paired to` alerts`) as follows:
+Alerts for each account are stored in an array named `alerts` as follows:
 ```JSON
 {
 	"day" : "Mon",